atait/kicad-python/README.md

     y += 20
 pcbnew.Refresh()
 ```
-Go ahead and try this out in the pcbnew console.
+Go ahead and try this out in the pcbnew terminal.
 The sky is the limit when it comes to procedural layout.